project-rakan/bladecaller/data/readme.md

 - `NAME`: A string representing the human readable name of the region
 - `ALAND`: An integer rerpesenting the area of land in the region
 - `AWATER`: An intenger representing the area of water in the region

+## CSV Files
+For demographic data, the information will be filled out as so:

+- `GEOID`: The US Census id of this precinct

 # State Files